Elvis Presley tunes

 The 70s were in many ways Elvis’s decline.
 He got addicted to drugs and food, and the insanity of fame had gotten to him by now.

-On the 16th of August 1977, Elvis died, and the world mourned the most successful artist of all time with 500 million records sold.
+On the 16th of August 1977 when Elvis died, the world mourned the most successful artist of all time with 500 million records sold.

 Bob Dylan, The Beatles, and Michael Jackson are perhaps the only other artists/bands that can compare themselves with Elvis in terms of sales, fame, and influence on the musical landscape.